FabianJU/ravenous/README.md

 # Ravnenous

 Ravenous is a single-page React application designed to search for restaurants using the Yelp API.
-Originally created as part of [Codeacademy's front-end React course]([url](https://www.codecademy.com/learn/paths/build-web-apps-with-react)), it has since undergone significant expansion, incorporating enhanced functionality and additional features.

 ## Technologies